PhilT/machines/README.markdown

     * Monit, Munin, Sphinx, logrotate
 * Easily override defaults with configuration options and custom ruby

-I share the belief that development, staging, and production environments should match if not be as close as possible.
+I believe that development, staging, and production environments should match if not be as close as possible.
 I develop on Ubuntu Linux and so it felt natural to have Ubuntu as my server environment.
+I spent many years building and configuring PCs and anything that makes the job easier is a good thing in my opinion.

-This tool should make it simple to develop and deploy Ruby on Rails applications on Ubuntu.
+This tool should make it simple to develop and deploy Ruby on Rails applications on Ubuntu by providing sensible defaults in a template build script, the `Machinesfile` and associated `package` files.

 Installation and Configuration
 ---------------------------------------